-Wendy Phillips, PhD, MS, MA's blog
+Wendy Phillips, PhD, MS, LMFT's blog

 It’s wonderful to be back on Goddard’s campus in the midst of the mountains as spring insistently pushes its way in.